 Chlorophyll - Wikipedia Chlorophyll is responsible for the green color of many plants and algae Seen through a microscope, chlorophyll is concentrated within organisms in structures called chloroplasts – shown here grouped inside plant cells

-Chlorophyll Benefits, Uses, Risks and Side Effects - Dr. Axe Chlorophyll is the green substance in plants that makes it possible for them to make food from carbon dioxide and water It’s found in all green plants, including leafy greens and other veggies we commonly eat, plus certain types of algae or bacteria
+Chlorophyll Benefits, Uses, Dosage, Risks, Side Effects and FAQs What is chlorophyll?
+Chlorophyll is the green substance in plants that makes it possible for them to make food from carbon dioxide and water It’s found in all green plants, including leafy greens and other veggies we commonly eat, plus certain types of algae or bacteria

 Chlorophyll | Definition, Function, Facts | Britannica Chlorophyll, any member of the most important class of pigments involved in photosynthesis, the process by which light energy is converted to chemical energy through the synthesis of organic compounds Learn more about how chlorophyll works in this article